-A true British classic, the mighty fish and chips!
+A true British classic, the mighty fish and chips – sorry, I mean Vegan Fish and Chips!
 When you go to a chippy and order a portion of these, the content squeezed between the layers of paper (newspaper back in the day) consist of the biggest ever fillet of fish you could imagine, drenched and deep fried in crispy batter sitting on top of a huge mound of chunky potato chips.

 I thought as a vegan I would no longer have the pleasure of tucking into fish and chips- how wrong was I?!
 Well the fish isn’t actually from the sea or river since it’s made of tofu, but the technique used to prep it gives a texture that’s pretty damn close to the real thing.